backstage/backstage/docs/overview/architecture-overview.md

 Service backed plugins make API requests to a service which is within the purview of the organisation running Backstage.

-The lighthouse plugin, for example, makes requests to the [lighthouse-audit-service](https://github.com/spotify/lighthouse-audit-service).
+The Lighthouse plugin, for example, makes requests to the [lighthouse-audit-service](https://github.com/spotify/lighthouse-audit-service).
-The lighthouse-audit-service is a microservice which runs a copy of Google's [Lighthouse library](https://github.com/GoogleChrome/lighthouse/) and stores the results in a PostgreSQL database.
+The `lighthouse-audit-service` is a microservice which runs a copy of Google's [Lighthouse library](https://github.com/GoogleChrome/lighthouse/) and stores the results in a PostgreSQL database.